-1.12 LICENSURE BY ENDORSEMENT (C.R.S. § 12-245-207)
+RULE 12 LICENSURE BY ENDORSEMENT (C.R.S. § 12-43-206)

-A. General.
-To be considered for licensure by endorsement under section 12-245-207, C.R.S., an applicant must submit a completed application form, all supporting documentation, and the appropriate fee.

-- B. Complaints/inquiries, investigations, disciplinary actions.
-The Board may decline to issue a license to an applicant for licensure by endorsement against whom disciplinary action has been taken or is pending, against whom an investigation is being conducted in connection with her/his practice, or who is the subject of an unresolved complaint. - C. Criteria.
-The Board has established the following criteria for determining whether an applicant possesses credentials and qualifications that are substantially equivalent to section 12-245-404, C.R.S.
-An applicant who possesses a current and unrestricted license, in good standing, to practice social work under the laws of another state, territory or foreign country can apply for licensure by endorsement.
+- (a) General.
+To be considered for licensure by endorsement under C.R.S. § 12-43-206, an applicant must submit a completed application form, all supporting documentation, and the appropriate fee. - (b) Complaints/inquiries, investigations, disciplinary actions.
+The Board may decline to issue a license to an applicant for licensure by endorsement against whom disciplinary action has been taken or is pending, against whom an investigation is being conducted in connection with her/his practice, or who is the subject of an unresolved complaint. - (c) Criteria.
+The Board has established the following criteria for determining whether an applicant possesses credentials and qualifications that are substantially equivalent to C.R.S. §12-43-404.
+An applicant must submit sufficient information to establish that his/her credentials and qualifications meet the statutory requirements for licensure.
+The applicant has the burden of proof.
+The Board may require additional information from the applicant.

-All of the following factors must be certified at the time of application for Colorado licensure by endorsement in order for the applicant to establish that her/his credentials and qualifications are substantially equivalent to the requirements of section 12-245-404, C.R.S.:
+All of the following factors must be shown at the time of application for Colorado licensure by endorsement in order for the applicant to establish that her/his credentials and qualifications are substantially equivalent to the requirements of C.R.S. § 12-43-404: